jabadiagm/MSXgoauld_tn20k/README.md

 ![Esquema](/pics/esquema.png)

 Mind Revision 2, 4 and 4.1 uses 74LVC245 in U5.
 Although their technical information tells they require 3.3V to operate, they are also 5V tolerant.
-Please, don't open pull requests telling this is a major flaw since the boards were tested several times.
+This has been tested and considered safe.
 Check https://github.com/jabadiagm/MSXgoauld_tn20k/issues/15 for more information.
+Revisions 2, 4 are outdated and kept for reference only.

 ## Revision 2 Board